China fears may see Australia tighten scrutiny of farm sales

 Current data shows concerns in Australia over Chinese investment are largely misplaced, with FIRB approving just A$27 million of investments from China in the year to June 30, 2012.

 That compares to traditional farm investor countries Canada (A$1.42 billion), the United Kingdom (A$550 million) and the United States (A$500 million).
-Australia's Graincorp (GNC.AX) is still awaiting shareholder and regulatory approval for its A$3 billion takeover by U.S. agribusiness giant Archer Daniels Midland Co (ADM.N).
+Australia's Graincorp is still awaiting shareholder and regulator approval for its A$3 billion takeover by U.S. agribusiness giant Archer Daniels Midland Co.

 China's farm stake is dwarfed by its $10.5 billion investment in Australia's mining sector in 2011-12.